 To conclude, the current unilateral security policies performed by the individual states within Central America are inadequate to solve the issues caused by transnational criminal organizations and drug trafficking.
 This demonstrates that a concerted multilateral effort must be emplaced in the form of a security agency.
 This security agency would conduct operations to detect, disrupt, deter, and destroy transnational criminal organizations and their operations by targeting and disrupting their financial networks, seizing their illegal products along their supply routes through Central America, apprehending key criminal figures, removing corrupt officials within Central American states, imprisoning those convicted of crimes, and rehabilitating the criminals while in the prison system.
-This institution would pool together resources, funds, and personnel which would be more cost-effective and transparent than the current system which is in place and which has demonstrated to be inadequate to the combatting the transnational criminal organizations.
+This institution would pool together resources, funds, and personnel which would be more cost-effective and transparent than the current system which is in place and which has demonstrated to be inadequate for combatting transnational criminal organizations.

 1. Abbott, Kenneth W., and Duncan Snidal.
 1998.
 “Why States Act through Formal International Organizations.”
 The Journal of Conflict Resolution 42 (February): 3-32.